HIRING A CONSULTANT

 When people are asked to describe what is currently happening and what possibilities exist, they are more likely to feel valued and included.
 For example, asking a question like, "What would it take to make this work?" invites people inside the change process and channels resistance in highly productive ways.
 Simple steps like these can make a tremendous difference in how quickly change is embraced and results are delivered.

-Leadership of self and others—bringing change to life in ways that sustain results well into the future.
+Leading self and others—bringing change to life in ways that sustain results well into the future.

 Continuing to involve people in the design and implementation of a change initiative may feel awkward and inefficient.
-Helping project managers learn to focus on both technical and people issues is a highly efficient and effective technique when measured across the entire initiative, from inception to results.
+Helping managers learn to focus on both technical and people issues is a highly efficient and effective technique when measured across the entire initiative, from inception to results.
 When people feel involved, they often surface opportunities to implement changes immediately and deliver results sooner.
 This type of approach builds commitment to sustain results well into the future.